couchand/d3-redux/README.md

 listen for updates and respond to them.
 We could just subscribe with our whole application, but there's a better way.
-Much the same as `call` allows us to encapsulate a component's D3 logic, **d3-redux** has a method `connect`, which is like call, but will rerender when the state changes.
+Much the same as `call` allows us to encapsulate a component's D3 logic, **d3-redux** has a method `connect`, which we wrap our component in before the call, and it will automatically rerender when the state changes.

 If we first encapsulated the todo data join in a `call`, like this: